codahale/lockstitch/design.md

   return state
 ```

+`Init` uses `hmac::sha256` to derive an initial state value from a constant 256-bit key and the
+domain separation string.

 **IMPORTANT:** The `Init` operation is only performed once, when a protocol is initialized.

 The BLAKE3 recommendations for KDF context strings apply equally to Lockstitch protocol domains: